skyfielders/python-skyfield/skyfield/documentation/index.rst

     101deg 33' 44.0"

-Skyfield does not depend on the `AstroPy`_ project or its compiled libraries, but can return results in AstroPy units:
+Skyfield does not depend on the `AstroPy`_ project or its compiled libraries.
+But it understands how to use AstroPy time objects.
+And it can convert results into native AstroPy units:

 .. testcode::